Disappearance of Etan Patz: Accusations against Jose Ramos

 Ramos has denied that he killed Etan.
 Ramos served a 20-year prison sentence in the State Correctional Institution in Dallas, Pennsylvania, for child molestation.
 He was released from prison on November 7, 2012.
 Soon after his release he was arrested on a Megan's Law violation.
+Ramos died at the age of 82 while he was hospitalized at Bellevue Hospital in Manhattan on March 7, 2026.

 Stan and Julie Patz had the 2004 judgment against Ramos dismissed after the 2015 trial of Pedro Hernandez convinced them that Ramos was not responsible for their son's death.

 Case reopened

 Manhattan district attorney Cyrus Vance, Jr. officially reopened the case on May 25, 2010.
 On April 19, 2012, Federal Bureau of Investigation (FBI) and New York City Police Department (NYPD) investigators began excavating the SoHo basement of 127-B Prince Street, near the Patz home.
 This residence had been newly refurbished shortly after Etan's disappearance in 1979, and the basement had been the workshop and storage space of a handyman.
 After a four-day search, investigators announced that there was "nothing conclusive found."